 Hier die wichtigsten Aussagen des FOMC-Statements in Schlagzeilen:

-„Information received since the Federal Open Market Committee met in March indicates that the labor market remains strong and that economic activity rose at a solid rate.
-Job gains have been solid, on average, in recent months, and the unemployment rate has remained low.
-Growth of household spending and business fixed investment slowed in the first quarter.
-On a 12-month basis, overall inflation and inflation for items other than food and energy have declined and are running below 2 percent.
-On balance, market-based measures of inflation compensation have remained low in recent months, and survey-based measures of longer-term inflation expectations are little changed.
+„Information received since the Federal Open Market Committee met in August indicates that the labor market has continued to strengthen and that economic activity has been rising at a strong rate.
+Job gains have been strong, on average, in recent months, and the unemployment rate has stayed low.
+Household spending and business fixed investment have grown strongly.
+On a 12-month basis, both overall inflation and inflation for items other than food and energy remain near 2 percent.
+Indicators of longer-term inflation expectations are little changed, on balance.

-Voting for the FOMC monetary policy action were: Jerome H. Powell, Chair; John C. Williams, Vice Chair; Michelle W. Bowman; Lael Brainard; James Bullard; Richard H. Clarida; Charles L. Evans; Esther L. George; Randal K. Quarles; and Eric S. Rosengren.“
+Voting for the FOMC monetary policy action were: Jerome H. Powell, Chairman; John C. Williams, Vice Chairman; Thomas I. Barkin; Raphael W. Bostic; Lael Brainard; Richard H. Clarida; Esther L. George; Loretta J. Mester; and Randal K. Quarles.

 Kommentare lesen und schreiben, hier klicken